Aditya818944/webcore/README.md

 Executes services and returns responses

 # Configuration (web.xml)

 The following parameters must be configured:

 Parameter	Description
-SERVICE_PACKAGE_PREFIX	Base package for scanning (defined by user) URL_CONTEXT	Routing prefix (default: /testing/*) JSFILE_NAME	Name of generated JavaScript file (default: abcd.js) JavaScriptSender	URL pattern for JavaScript servlet (default: /get-java-script)
+   * SERVICE_PACKAGE_PREFIX	Base package for scanning (defined by user)
+   * URL_CONTEXT	Routing prefix (default: /testing/*)
+   * JSFILE_NAME	Name of generated JavaScript file (default: abcd.js)
+   * JavaScriptSender	URL pattern for JavaScript servlet (default: /get-java-script)

-*  Features
-*  Annotations
+# Annotations Description

-1. @Path
+ ## 1 @Path Annotation

-Defines the URL mapping for a class or method.
+   *  Defines the URL mapping for a class or method.

-Can be applied on class and method
-Mandatory for scanning
+   *  Can be applied on class and method Mandatory for scanning
-2. @Get
+ ## 2 @Get Annotation

-Handles HTTP GET requests.
+   *  Handles HTTP GET requests.*

-Can be applied on:
+   *   Can be applied on class or method
-Class → applies to all methods
-Method → applies to specific method

-3. @Post
+ ## 3 @Post Annotation
-Handles HTTP POST requests.
+   *  Handles HTTP POST requests.

-Can be applied on:
+   *  Can be applied on class or method

-Class → applies to all methods
-Method → applies to specific method
-## Important Rules
+ ### NOTE :
-Only classes with @Path are scanned
+   * Only classes with @Path are scanned
-Methods must also have @Path
+   * Methods must also have @Path
-If no @Get/@Post → method supports both
+   * If no @Get/@Post  the framework assume that particular service supports both type of request i.e. Get and Post
  ## Example
     @Path("/student")
     @Get
     public class Student {